AJFaraday/discworld_reading_order/README.md

 * `OpenLibraray` classes for retrieving data from Open Library and saving to our models
   * `OpenLibrary::Client` simple data retriever
-  * `OpenLibrary::Book` Equivalent class to Book model, responsible for saving books to database
+  * `OpenLibrary::Book` Equivalent class to Book model, responsible for saving books to database.
+Includes logic for identifying mainline Discworld novels.
+  * `OpenLibrary::WorksPage` Returns a page of works by the author and an import method
+* `Db::Build` classes to kick off data import and tidying, used in `db/seeds.rb`